 Elote is the ear of corn.
 In the United States, it is typical to eat corn with butter and salt.
 But in Mexico, it is common to eat it with more extravagant ingredients such as mayonnaise, chili, cheese, lemon, and more.
 Many Mexicans are obsessed with elote.
 Why?
 Because elote is delicious!

 Some people want to eat elote, but they don't like to eat with their hands.
 These people prefer to eat 'esquites'.
 Esquite is another typical Mexican food.
-Esquites are the grains of corn.
+Esquites are grains of corn.
 It is typical to eat esquites with mayonnaise, chile, cheese, and also lemon.
 When you eat elote, the grains are on the cob.
 When you eat esquites, the grains are on a plate.
 Corn on the cob is popular street food.

 Properties and benefits of corn

 One of the most used elements in Mexican gastronomy is corn.
 According to Mexican Biodiversity, of the 220 corn breeds that have been identified in Latin America, 64 are found in Mexico.
-Whether it is served with other vegetables, impaled, in esquite or in a tortilla, corn is one of the most consumed foods in Mexico.
+Whether it is served with other vegetables, impaled, in esquite, or a tortilla, corn is one of the most consumed foods in Mexico.
 But do you know the benefits of corn and all that it brings to the body?

 Corn is a source of antioxidants that fight free radicals and cellular aging.